how we can help

-You may feel that you have no choice about or control over the situation you find yourself in.
-It is our aim to help you understand that you do have choices, what those choices are and that you are able, with our support, to take responsibility for resolving matters with your partner and rebuilding your life.
+You may feel that you have no choice about or control over the situation that you find yourself in.
+It is our aim to help you understand that you do have choices, what those choices are and that you can, with our help and support, make decisions about how to resolve matters with your partner and rebuild your life.

 This is a process by which you appoint us to be your voice in the discussions and settlement negotiations with your former partner or their solicitor.
-Many people prefer this option as it means they are not directly involved in the negotiations with their former partner or his/her solicitor making the experience less confrontational as a result.
+Many people prefer this option as it means they are not directly involved in the negotiations which makes the experience less confrontational as a result.
 If you are finding it difficult to come to terms with the end of your relationship then asking us to speak for you may be a good way for you to proceed.

-Depending on your own particular circumstances, you may feel that you want to take your former partner to the cleaners and make him/her pay for what they have done.
-Our 31 years of experience has shown that, going to court rarely, if ever, makes clients feel better about how the end of their relationship came about.
-It is often the case that neither party is satisfied the orders that are imposed on them by the court..
+Depending on your particular circumstances, you may feel that you want to “take him/her to the cleaners” and make him/her pay for what they have done.
+Our 33 years of experience has shown that, going to court rarely, if ever, makes clients feel better about how the end of their relationship came about.
+It is often the case that neither party is satisfied the orders that are imposed on them by the court.

 Wherever possible, it is far better for couples to reach agreement regarding the sharing of their assets, it is less costly and considerably less stressful.
 Discussions which might lead to an agreement can only take place if both parties are willing to cooperate and exchange financial information so that you can obtain legal advice.
 If this is not possible, going to court may be the best process for you to decide the issues between you and your partner.
 The decision about whether to go to Court will depend on what you want to achieve and your individual circumstances.

 Issuing Court proceedings does not have to be an aggressive act but can provide a structured Court timetable in order to progress matters particularly if one party is reluctant or refusing to engage in discussions about financial matters or arrangements for children.